Skip to Content

 Salvia offers hardy, drought-tolerant flowers that attract butterflies and sometimes hummingbirds to the garden.
 It maintains a low growth habit, although it will sprawl.
 Tall spires of purple and blue also harmonize wonderfully with most shades of butterfly bush and the other suggested plants for butterfly gardens.

-Marigolds produce abundant orange-red or yellow flowers.
+Marigolds produce abundant orange-red or yellow flowers (learn about growing marigolds here).
 The yellow flowers add a nice counterpoint to all the blues and purples suggested among the perennials and shrubs for the pollinator garden.

 A new variety called French Vanilla produces creamy-white marigold flowers that also make a lovely accent to Buddleia, Salvia, and others.